BastilleBSD/bastille/docs/chapters/centralized-assets.rst

 Once this process completes, you will be able to run the following command to create a jail base off your newly created release.

+Please note that using this approach is experimental.
+It will be up to the end user to keep track of which official FreeBSD release their custom release is based on.
+The ``osrelease`` config variable will be set to your custom release name inside the ``jail.conf`` file.

 .. code-block:: shell

   ishmael ~ # bastille create -T --no-validate myjail myrelease 10.0.0.2